 Upon provisional admission to the program, a temporary adviser is assigned to the student.
 Two additional faculty members are selected to serve on the Qualifying Examination Committee, which approves the courses taken prior to the qualifying process.
 The student selects both a substantive content area in nursing and a general research interest.
 To fully qualify for the doctoral program, Post-Baccalaureate to PhD students must earn at least a grade of B in the following:

 - NURSE 7010 Biostatistical Foundations for Health Researchers

 - NURSE 7087 Leadership and Technology Institute

-- Nine credits in nursing applied sciences
+- Nine additional graduate credits, typically nursing applied sciences or collateral courses